 Client/Agency Relationship Sustainability

-A client’s relationship with its communications firm is one of the most complex in the business environment and requires a substantial level of collaboration from both parties to make it effective and sustainable, especially in these trying times where patience is thinner, loyalty is weaker and understanding is more shallow.
+A client’s relationship with its communications firm is one of the most complex in business and requires a substantial level of collaboration from both parties to make it effective and sustainable.

 This paper provides some insights into industry trends and behavior patterns that affect agency relationships and seeks to outline best practices to build successful business partnerships that are based on trust, confidence, understanding and open communication.